 I don’t endorse Pearl or any other drum manufacturer.
 I’m simply sharing the kits I have played and have been impressed with.

 The final of the Jazz drum sets I recommend, is one that I actually own and use all the time.
 It’s my Pearl Midtown drumset.
-I also have a full review of this kit in another blog article and in the video below.
+I also have a full review of this kit in another article and in the video below.

 This kit is made of Poplar wood which is not a hardwood like Maple.
 Even so, the sound is pretty darn good!
 I’ve used it in the recording studio and at live performances.